-- STRONGER IMMUNITY – This naturally comes with the eating of less junk, and the intake of more healthful fruits and vegetables – all of which are laden with immune boosting antioxidants, phytonutrients, vitamins, and minerals.
+- STRONGER IMMUNITY – This naturally comes with the eating of less junk and the intake of more healthful fruits and vegetables.
+All of which are laden with immune boosting antioxidants, phytonutrients, vitamins and minerals.

-- YOU’LL SNORE LESS – Sleep apnea and snoring are both a lot worse in obese people.
+- YOU’LL SNORE LESS – Sleep Apnea and snoring are both a lot worse in obese people.

-On a general calorie restricted diet your body doesn’t just burn fat, but lean muscle tissue as well – which is bad because you need muscle on your body to help burn calories even when you’re resting.
+On a general calorie restricted diet, your body doesn’t just burn fat, but lean muscle tissue as well.
+This is bad because you need muscle on your body to help burn calories, even when you’re resting.

 - A longer life in general